 RWY 30 in use parallel to RWY 26 and 27.

-|Spot #1 – The Holes – 12 departures and arrivals, 08R/08L arrivals and departures|
+|Spot #1 – The Holes – 12 departures & arrivals and 08R/08L arrivals & departures|

-|WHERE||This is the only official spotting location in Miami next to the cargo area.
+|WHERE||This is the only official spotting location in Miami which is located near the cargo area.
 When you drive northwards on the 826N/Palmetto Expy, take the exit NW 25 St. Turn right into the NW 25 St and drive eastwards.
 Towards 500 meters you will see the perimeter fence and some holes in it on the left.
 This is the spot to be.
-Park your car just next to it, in the 64th Ave under the trees (tagged on the map).|
+Park your car where we mention it in the guide.|

-|WHAT||As the name says, there are some big holes in the airport perimeter fence.
-You get all 08 action at this spot, as well as the 12 departures and arrivals.
+|WHAT||As the name says, there are some big holes (5x big ones + 3 small ones) plus some in the airport perimeter fence.
+You get all 08 & 12 action at this spot.
 The planes are pretty close when 12 is in use for landings and its a little bit tricky to catch them threw the hole.
 Departures are much easier and you can make great close up shots!|

 |TIME||For RWY08 its almost an all day spot.
 Only in the summer you get backlit in the late afternoon.
-RWY12 starts to become interesting from the late morning hours.|
+RWY12 starts to become interesting from the late morning hours before it’s backlight.|

 |MISC.||There are no facilities at this location and no shadow.|

 |WHERE||This spot isn’t official as its on the roof parking of some cargo companies.
 Its just a puddle jump from spot #1.
 Drive back the NW 25 St and take the second left into the NW 67th Ave.
 Follow the road until you reach the intersection to NW 22 St. Cross the road and drive up a ramp that leads to the visitor parking on top of the cargo buildings.
-Please keep in mind that this is private property and you should be careful in what you are doing!|
+Please keep in mind that this is private property and you should be careful in what you are doing, cameras are present!|

-|WHAT||This is only good to overlook the western cargo ramp and make pictures from the parked aircrafts.
-Centurion, Martinair, Tampa Cargo are some of the operators there.
-09 arrivals should be possible too, but most time of the day you will face the sun.|
+|WHAT||This is only good to overlook the western cargo ramp and make pictures from the parked aircraft.
+Atlas, Avianca/Tampa Cargo, Cargolux, Estafeta, Kalitta, Martinair and TAB are some of the operators there.
+09 arrivals/departures are possible too, but you will face the sun.|

 |Spot #3 – El Dorado – 09 arrivals and departures|